ezrosent/allocators-rs/info/elfmalloc.md

 contents are freed remotely.
 This structure allows us to coalesce these remote free operations (composing masks ahead of the `fetch-or`), reducing the number of atomic operations required for a particular remote free operation.

+The code is structured to support multiple different front-ends.
+We have an experimental alternative that only caches local allocations in a local stack, eagerly performing remote free operations.
+See `elfmalloc-performance.md` for more information on the performance trade-offs of these two approaches.

 ## General Allocation